kalki7/Computer-Networks/ARP with IP,MAC Generation/readme.md

 Now the server will be prompted with the client's IP address for a connection.
 After which the server and client will be able to communicate.

 Use CTRL+C to terminate connection

+Please do not conact me if you have issues.
+I swear to god.